-To make a long story short, the whole class met again after five years went by from graduation and I got into this conversation with Jennifer.
+To make a long story short, the whole class met again after five years went by since graduation and I got into this conversation with Jennifer.

-We all thought she was going to make the highest quality recordings of us all but it turned out she sold half her studio and bought most of the things we initially did.
+We all thought she was going to make the highest quality recordings of us all, but it turned out she sold half her studio and bought most of the things we initially did.
 Her big mistake was thinking that more expensive was better.
-Her ears and her studio chops were not up to the task yet to make the most out of that expensive equipment.
+Her ears and her studio chops were not up to the task yet of making the most out of that expensive equipment.

 Expensive is not always better, it is only better when you can make the most out of it.
 Enjoying the learning curve and being mindful of it is the best advice anyone in the industry can give you.
 Grow your ears!